xValentim/vector-search-bert-based/README.md

 ## Introduction

 In this project, we enhance a text retrieval system by leveraging embeddings generated from a Variational Autoencoder (VAE).
-We start with pre-trained BERT embeddings and fine-tune them using a VAE to better capture the semantics of movie reviews from the scrapping news dataset.
-Our goal is to improve the semantic representation of documents and queries, enabling more accurate and meaningful search results.
+Starting with pre-trained BERT embeddings, we fine-tune them using a VAE to better capture the semantics within a scraped news dataset.
+Our objective is to enrich the semantic representation of documents and queries, enabling more accurate and meaningful search results.

 ## Step 1: Generating Embeddings

 ### Dataset Description

 We use the news dataset extracted using scrapping (From poder360), you can see more about this content in ``notebooks/scrapping.ipynb``.
 The dataset consists of content about news articles, including text and labels for subject classification.
-We preprocess the dataset to extract tokens and labels for classification tasks.
+We preprocess the dataset to extract tokens and labels for classification tasks inside of VAE architecture.

 ### Embedding Generation Process